Follow the band!

 Stephanie Porter is a world class singer with a contralto vocal range.
 Born in Seattle, WA, a Garfield High School Alumni and a third-generation music professional in the Pacific Northwest.

 In 1909, Ms Porter's Sicilian Grandfather, Pietro Carrabba arrived in Washington State to perform with the Wagner's Band at the Alaska-Yukon-Pacific Exposition.
-He was a revered maestro who's children (Lucy, Sal and Pete) continued the tradition, during the busy Big Band era, performing Jazz on Jackson St. and for several decades as first call musicians with national touring artist.
+He was a revered maestro who's children (Lucy, Sal and Pete Carrabba) continued the tradition, during the busy Big Band Era, and for several decades as first call musicians with national touring artist.

 Stephanie was raised around music.
 Her Aunt Lucy Carrabba-Mitchell a talented pianist, began teaching her fundamentals as a youth.
 Stephanie launched her professional career at 18, when she started singing Jazz Standards at various night clubs around the Seattle area.
 She has held residencies at Red Kelly's, Tula's Jazz Club, The 2218 and The El Gaucho Pampas Room.